Skip to Content

 Researchers determined it stood about two feet tall from fossils found during excavations, about the same height as a German shepherd dog.

 Horses spread across the world, and some made their way back to North America with Spanish explorers in the 1500s.
-You can find out more about how horses evolved in North America in my article, Are Horses Native to North America?
-The Fossils Tell a Story.
+These horses are the ancestors of many of the horse breeds we know today in North America.

 Do you ever wonder why horses eat all the time?
 Horses eat so frequently because their stomach is small and processes food quickly.
 Horses never have a big, full belly, and they are always ready to run from predators.